koskath/arete2/course_content/SC/final_md_files/Lecture12/lecture_12_slide_41_eg-chain-of-events-in-transportation.md

-# Eg. Chain of Events in Transportation
+# Slide 41 of Lecture 12 contains information about Eg. Chain of Events in Transportation
 # Description of the Transportation Flow in slide 41 of lecture 12 Depicted on the Slide

 The slide illustrates a **typical end-to-end logistics transportation chain**, showing how goods move from the sender to the receiver through multiple stages, each requiring specific information to trigger the next step.